Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Weak non-invertible SPTs in

 coming from the non-invertible symmetry.
 Finally, we have the lattice translational symmetry.
 In the next section, we argue that these symmetries enjoy a mixed anomaly, which implies the ingappability of the interface mode.

 \paragraph{$\alpha\alpha'$-interface} Here, we study the $\alpha\alpha'$-interface and it has an edge mode protected by the $\ztwodualV$ 1-form symmetry and the lattice translational symmetry.
+We impose periodic boundary conditions with system sizes $L_1$ and $L_2$, and assume that $L_2$ is even.
 As usual, we define the bulk of the $\alpha'$-model as

 where $\ell_1$ is an integer with $1<\ell_1<L_1$.
 Then, consider the $\alpha\alpha'$-interface specified by

 The bulk Hamiltonian is given by